 Interception of the content of communications for GSN packet data services is explained in clause 7.2.
 No additional content of communications intercept requirements are identified.
 Activation and invocation of multi-media service does not produce interception of content of communications, which must be in case of GPRS / UMTS (PS domain) intercepted at the GSN under a separate activation and invocation.

 Note: Interception at the GSN is only possible for a basic call.
-Content of communication for forwarded or transferred calls is for further study. *** END OF FIFTH MODIFICATION ***
+Content of communication for forwarded or transferred calls is for further study.
+For the interception of content of communications of IMS-based voice services, refer to clause Y.

+*** END OF FIFTH MODIFICATION ***

 *** START OF SIXTH MODIFICATION **** NEW CLAUSE ***